Kitware/ParaView/.gitlab/issue_templates/new-release.md

         was last used
       - [ ] `release-mr.py -t TOKEN_STRING -c .kitware-release.json -m @BRANCHPOINT@`
-      - [ ] Make sure that the backporting directive in the merge-request description skips the last commit such as: `Backport: release:HEAD~`
+      - [ ] Make sure that the backporting directive in the merge-request description skips the last commit such as: `Backport: master:HEAD~`
   - [ ] Build binaries
     - [ ] Build binaries (start all pipelines)
     - [ ] Download the binaries that have been generated from the Pipeline